In this post I will discuss an experiment where I set out to create the smallest Angular application possible using Angular 4-rc.5.

 In the following post I will show how to do code splitting with the Closure compiler.

-In the following post I will show how to create a Treeview using Svelte.
-I will also integrate it with the closure compiler (ADVANCED_OPTIMIZATION)
+In the following post I will show how to create a treeview using Svelte.
+I will also compile the treeview with the closure compiler (ADVANCED_OPTIMIZATION).

 In the following post I will show how to create a recursive Treeview using Vue.